 We don’t have a lot to worry about in the waters here in Minnesota: No sharks, no piranhas, no eels, or other things in the water looking to take a bite out of you.
 Well, there was that incident in Duluth with the muskie, but things like that don’t happen often here other than maybe a Sunfish or Blue Gill nipping at your toes.

-But there are a few things we do have to worry about, and that everyone should be aware of: Whatever germs are on your body can end up in the water and make other people sick (after all, lakes and the such are basically giant fish bath tubs and toilets).
+But there are a few things we do have to worry about, and that everyone should be aware of: Whatever germs are on your body can end up in the water and make other people sick (after all, lakes and the such are basically enormous fish bathtubs and toilets).

 Swimmers can protect themselves though with some common sense and a couple rules: